 Unit census dates currently displaying for 2024 are indicative and subject to change.
 Finalised census dates for 2024 will be available from the 1st October 2023.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

 - Use a variety of oral, written and visual strategies to examine how social and cultural forces shape bodies and influence aesthetics and design approaches.

 - Review artworks in a critical and creative context relevant to unit themes

-- Apply processes of prototyping and material experimentation to make artwork that responds to unit themes
+- Apply process of material experimentation and reflection to develop artwork that responds to unit themes.

 You cannot enrol in this unit as well as the following:FSA122 Critical Practices 1B